alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 ## Installation

+1) Create a Google Auth Provider if your org does not already have one.
+This will require creating a Google Developer Account.
+See below.
+2) Deploy/Install the GoogleFlowActions package

+##Creating a Google Auth Provider##
 ### Google Developer Account and OAuth Application

 - You need to have Google Developer account for your organization.
 You can get one [here](https://developers.google.com/)